NomicFoundation/hardhat/docs/tutorial/setting-up-the-environment.md

 npm install
 ```

 If this is succesful you should see a confirmation message meaning that your development environment is ready.
-Feel free to delete the repository directory and move on to [Creating a new Buidler project](creating-a-new-buidler-project.md).
+Feel free to delete the repository directory and move on to [Creating a new Hardhat project](creating-a-new-hardhat-project.md).

 If any of them failed, your environment is not properly setup.
 Make sure you have `git` and Node.js `>=10.0` installed.
 If you're seeing errors mentioning "node-gyp", make sure you installed the build tools mentioned before.